yochaigal/cairn/wip/2e/how-does-combat-work.md

 **Lucius**: _"Well, shoot.
 I guess I fumbled my cane sword in all the excitement?"_

 **Warden**: _"Indeed.
 Alright, Wolfram and Freya, each of you can move and take one action this turn.
 Assuming they survive, your three opponents will then have a chance to retaliate.
-Then it will be your turn again, including Lucius."_
+Then it will be the PC's turn to act, including Lucius."_

 **Wolfram**: _"I don't have my crossbow ready, so I'm going to go after the big one with my silver knife.
 If we can take him down, the others might flee."_

 **Freya**: _"Hey, that was my plan as well!
 Why don't we both go after him?"_

 > Wolfram and Freya each make individual attack rolls, but only the highest number counts as damage against the large man [8 HP, 15 STR, 7 DEX, 9 WIL, battleax (d10)].
-Wolfram rolls a 4, and Freya a 5.
+Wolfram rolls a 4, and Freya a 5 and a 1 for each dagger respectively.

-**Warden**: _"You both rush the man with the war ax.
+**Warden**: _"You each rush the man with the war ax.
 He easily sidesteps Wolfram's initial jab, but nearly isn't quick enough for Freya!
 He is nearly eviscerated as her twin daggers slice the air where he stood only a millisecond before.
-You nearly got him!"_
+That was a close one!"_

 **Freya**: _"Thanks, that isn't much comfort though."_

 > It is now the opponents' turn to attack or take an action.
 Although the description of these events is delivered consecutively, the results happen roughly at the same time.
 The Warden rolls an attack die for each enemy combatant, targeting each PC only once.
 The large man rolls a d10 but deals only 3 damage against Freya, while his associates each roll a d6, dealing 1 and a 6 damage against Wolfram and Lucius respectively.
 As the Warden narrates the results, each player records any lost HP or STR on their character sheet.

 **Warden**: _"Now your opponents will get a crack at it.
 The large man swings his ax at Freya, but it misses, leaving a wide gap between her and the ax edge.
 You don't know if you'll be so lucky next time, however.
-Next, the shorter man stabs at Wolfram, who is closer and has his attention elsewhere.
-Luckily, the man's blade only glances off his armor.
+Next, the shorter man stabs at Wolfram, who is the closer of the three.
+Luckily the man's blade only glances off his armor.
 Now on to the man's sister, who nearly takes Lucius's head off with her blade.
 Somehow, the blade doesn't draw blood, but instead knocks him back so hard he nearly keels over, and his vision is filled with bright lights and sparkling things."_

 **Lucius**: _"Ouch.
 I think that takes me to exactly 0 HP.
 I should check the Scars table, right?"_